Teaching Students About Online Advertising: 12 Experts Share Advice

 3. Sometimes ads can take a viewer to an unsafe website.
 Use an analogy like “stranger danger” to help your kids understand they don't have to click on or follow something just because it's there, even if it looks nice.

-2. Explain the why behind advertising to kids
+2. Explain the why behind advertising to students

 Saba Lurie, Founder, Take Root Therapy